tomcioKu/node-addressbook/README.md

 Installation
 ------------

-Use npm or make to install all depencies
+Use npm or make to install required dependencies

 Install via npm: